Califa, California

 Califa is a former settlement in Madera County, California.
 It was located on the Southern Pacific Railroad 1 mi northwest of Fairmead, at an elevation of 249 feet (76 m).
 Califa still appeared on maps as of 1918.

+Quadrangle maps from the US Geological Survey show the existence of a depot or station stop along the Southern Pacific tracks at this location as late as 1948, on the Berenda 7.5' 1:24000 quadrangle chart.
+By the time of the 1961 edition of the same chart, US 99 had been widened, with a freeway interchange connection with State Route 152, and the Califa station had been removed from the map.